-RxGenomix is devoted to helping put people on the path to better health and there is no more important issue today than helping everyone protect themselves and their families from the current COVID-19 pandemic.
-RxGenomix offers pooled surveillance testing, as well as diagnostic RT-PCR testing programs for pharmacies, for individuals and across organizations.
+RxGenomix is devoted to helping everyone protect themselves, their families and their businesses from the COVID-19 pandemic.
+RxGenomix offers rapid antigen testing, pooled surveillance testing, and diagnostic RT-PCR testing programs for organizations, for pharmacies, and for individuals.

-RxGenomix is now offering full-service testing programs for pharmacies and fast, accurate COVID-19 testing for individuals in the South Nashville metro area.
+RxGenomix is now offering full-service testing programs for a wide range of organizations and fast, accurate COVID-19 testing for individuals in the South Nashville metro area.
 Contact us with questions or to schedule an appointment and have your results, along with a consultation from a healthcare provider, in 24 hours or less.

 We’ve collected a few resources below, with answers to the most common questions people have.
 To put it simply, there are strategies everyone can use to prevent the spread of infection and get quick access to diagnostic tests and the appropriate care.
 We’re here to help.

 COVID-19 is a respiratory illness that has a wide ranging effect on different people.
 You may be infected and experience no symptoms at all (40% or more) or it could be fatal (at or near 1%).
 The virus (SARS-CoV-2) that causes the illness (COVID-19) is transmitted through droplets that are spread into the air every time you exhale, talk, sneeze, sing, etc. The more forceful the action, the farther the droplets will travel.

 While no one has all the answers when it comes to the pandemic, health experts across the country agree there are four key strategies everyone can employ every day to help protect themselves and stop the spread.
-According to the Director of the Centers for Disease Control, if we all followed these guidelines faithfully for just a few weeks, the number of new infections would plummet.
 No one strategy is foolproof, but taken together these simple strategies can be highly effective in stopping the transmission of this and any other virus.

 Stay home if you begin to feel ill